mattstratton/conducky/plan.md

 - [X] List all users and their roles for an event
 - [X] List all reports for an event (stub/placeholder)
 - [X] Admin UI/API for managing event users and roles
+- [ ] Add metadata to the event (name, description, logo, etc.)
+  - [ ] Events should have their code of conduct available (markdown)
+  - [ ] Events shoudl have their dates of the event
+  - [ ] Events should have a field for the website for the event

 ## Phase 4: Report Submission & Management
 - [~] Design and implement report submission form (with all required fields)